cunarist/class-transform/README.md

 // }
 ```

-If a value is missing, `class-transform` will fill it with `null` or a blank array,
+If a value is missing, `class-transform` will fill it with
+`null`, blank array, or an empty child instance
 depending on the field type.
-If a field is not `Exposed`,
+If the field is not `Exposed`,
 the value will not be included in the transformation at all.

 Each type method has a return type that represents the data type,